jahorta/SOASim/SimCore/_TODO.md

 #### Mapping to your repos:
  - ##### SeedProbe:
     - Inputs: read from SeedProbeRepo (probe metadata).
 For the grid, don't use SeedDeltaRepo to queue; instead, generate jobs directly into jobs.
+    - Progress: sent to SeedProbeRepo.
     - Results: on success, write a record to SeedDeltaRepo (this is now your results ledger).
  - ##### TasMovie:
     - Inputs: read from TasMovieRepo.
+    - Progress: sent to TasMovieRepo.
-    - Results: persist summary to job_results and, if you want historical lookup, a TasMovie-specific table/repo.
+    - Results: persist summary to TasMovieRepo.
   - #### ExplorerRun:
     - Inputs: ExplorerRunRepo row is the domain root; individual exploration jobs are jobs.
-    - Results: ExplorerRunRepo::AppendProgress() can keep the human log; structured results go to artifacts + job_results.
+    - Progress: ExplorerRunRepo::AppendProgress() can keep the human log
+    - Results: Results go into the explorer_run repo.

 ## Milestone 3 - Online dedupe for SeedProbe (no separate reduce step)
 #### Tables (new):